Moroccans elect new leaders in shadow of virus

 Associated Press

-RABAT, Morocco (AP) — Moroccans are choosing a new parliament and local leaders Wednesday in elections that have been reshaped by the pandemic, and whose outcome is hard to predict as opinion polls were not allowed.
+RABAT, Morocco (AP) — Moroccans voted Wednesday for a new parliament and local leaders in elections that have been reshaped by the pandemic, and whose outcome is hard to predict as opinion polls were not allowed.

-Candidates are promising to create jobs and boost Morocco’s economy, education and health care.
+Candidates promised to create jobs and boost Morocco’s economy, education and health care.
 The kingdom has been hit hard by the pandemic, but has Africa’s highest vaccination rate so far.

 Despite a dip in popularity in recent years, the governing Islamist party is eyeing a third term at the helm of the government if it again wins the most parliament seats.
 But a recent election reform could limits its powers, and the role of lawmakers is limited by the powers of King Mohamed VI, who oversees strategic decision-making.